g-suk/DataOnDraftDemo/README.md

 ### Step 5: Create AI Agent

 1. In **Snowsight**, navigate to **AI & ML** → **Agents**
-2. Create a new agent using the `BEERMANTICS_VECTOR` semantic model
+2. Create a new agent using the `BEERMANTICS_VECTOR` semantic in the Cortex Analyst section
-3. Configure the agent with beer recommendation prompts and instructions

 ### Step 6: Access Snowflake Intelligence